voteflux/voting-app-api/DBSTRUCTURE.md

 This API uses MongoDB which is a NoSQL Database.
 In this section, we will discuss the collections in our votingdb and the document data within.
 The collections are:

-- BILLS - 'billscollection'
-- ISSUES - 'issuescollection'
-- RESULTS - 'resultscollection'
-- USERS - 'userscollection'
-- VOTES - 'votescollection'

 ## Bills Collection- alpha
 The document data for this collection shall include:
 - the output from the ausbills.Bill().data object
-- the hash from the ballotspec
-- yes/no for the country
 - the ID of the results document in the results collection

 ## Issues Collection - alpha
 The document data for this collection shall include:
 - Issue details; Title, question, description, answers?
-- the hash from the ballotspec
-- yes/no for the country
 - the ID of the results document in the results collection

-## Results Collection - beta
+## Ballotspecs Collection - alpha
+This data is what same across both bills and issues and will form the basis for the ballotspec.
 The document data for this collection shall include:
+- id
+- short_title
+- question
+- description
+- start_date
+- chamber
+- Sponsor
+- ballotspec hash

+## Votes Collection - alpha
+The document data for this collection shall include:
+- id
+- vote: yes/no
+- Users public key
+- Time
+- Constituency

+## Results Collection
+The document data for this collection shall include:
-- Bills/Issue ID
+- id
-- Constituent name
+- Constituency
 - Yes count
 - No count